bruhe002/Threading_HW/README.md

 The *default constructor* initializes all variables to negative one.
 Only idle processes are created with the *default constructor*.
 Idle process are needed whenever there is a process still in the waiting queue but none are in the ready queue.
 The CPU will still run and check the waiting queue until whenever the running time counter changes.

 ### To run this program:

+Make sure you are first within the "SchedulingSimulator" file.

 Compile the program through the terminal running this command: